Logarithmic adic spaces: some foundational results: Kummer etale topology

 \begin{proof}[Proof of Theorem \ref{thm-purity}] Let $V \to U$ be a finite \'etale cover trivializing $\bL$.
 By Proposition \ref{prop-Abhyankar}, it extends to a finite Kummer \'etale cover $f: Y \to X$, where $Y$ is a normal rigid analytic variety with its log structures defined by the preimage of $D$.
-Then $\jmath_{\ket, *}(\bL)|_Y$ is constant, and $\jmath_{\ket, *}(\bL)$ is a torsion local system on $X_\ket$.
+Moreover, if $Y' \to Y$ is Kummer \'etale, then $Y'$ is locally a normal rigid analytic variety, and any section of a finite torsion constant sheaf over the preimage of $U$ uniquely extends to a section of the constant sheaf with the same coefficients over $Y'$, by Example \ref{ex-log-adic-sp-toric}, Proposition \ref{prop-ket-std}, Corollary \ref{cor-ket-op}, and Proposition \ref{prop-Abhyankar}.
+Thus, $\jmath_{\ket, *}(\bL)|_{Y_\ket}$ is constant, and $\jmath_{\ket, *}(\bL)$ is a torsion local system on $X_\ket$.
 Given this $f: Y \to X$, up to \'etale localization on $X$, we have some $X^{\frac{1}{m}} \to X$ as in Lemma \ref{lem-Abhyankar-basic}.
 Then the underlying adic space of $Z := Y \times_X X^{\frac{1}{m}}$ is a smooth rigid analytic variety, its fs log structure is defined by some normal crossings divisor as in Example \ref{ex-log-adic-sp-ncd}, and the induced morphism $Z \to X$ is Kummer \'etale, because these are true for $X^{\frac{1}{m}}$. \Pth{Alternatively, we can construct $Z \to X$, as in the proof of Proposition \ref{prop-Abhyankar}, by using Lemma \ref{lem-Abhyankar-ess} and the last assertion of Lemma \ref{lem-Abhyankar-ref}.} Thus, in order to show that $R^i\jmath_{\ket, *}(\bL) = 0$, for all $i > 0$, up to replacing $X$ with $Z$, we may assume that $\bL = \bZ / n$ is constant, in which case Lemma \ref{lem-ket-const} applies. \end{proof}